-Sugar Loaf Fire Department - Standard Operating Procedure Subject: Firefighter Injury or Exposure SOP#: 1.2.12 Revision: NA Category: Administration Type: Standard Effective date: 2/16/2016 Page: 1 of 2
+Sugar Loaf Fire Department - Standard Operating Procedure Subject: Firefighter Injur y or Exposure SOP#: 1.2.12 Revision: NA Category: Type: Effective date: Page: 1 of 2 Administration Standard 2/16/2016

 1. Purpose

 This document summarizes procedures to be followed at any time that a firefighter sustains an injury or exposure while acting in the capacity of a volunteer with the Sugar Loaf Fire Department ("SLFPD").
 These procedures are designed to ensure appropriate medical care and qualification, where possible, for workmen's compensation under SLFPD insurance.
 This SOP is intended to be included in the firefighter's handbook, to be signed and submitted upon receipt of the handbook.
 This signature will evidence that each firefighter has been informed of their responsibilities and requirements to qualify for workmen's compensation.